Chavan-Kartik/BaakiBatao/README.md

     GATE -. "no raw text past here" .-> PROSE
 ```

-The engine is compiled once and runs in **two** places: in Lambda as the authority, and in
-the browser, where the UI imports `reconstruct` and settles the reference claim on load with
-no network round-trip.
-Open the network tab and reload — you get the bundle and its fonts,
-and no request for a result.
+The engine is compiled once and runs in **two** places: in Lambda as the authority, and in the browser, where the UI imports `reconstruct` and settles the reference claim on load with no network round-trip.
+Open the network tab and reload — you get the bundle and its fonts, and no request for a result.

 ### The state machine, state for state

-`IMPLEMENTATION.md` §11, as deployed by `FcPipelineStack`.
 Two states park on a task token:
-Textract completion (there is no `.sync` integration for async Textract, so the SNS
+- Textract completion (There is no `.sync` integration for async Textract, so the SNS notification redeems the token)
-notification redeems the token) and human correction (the UI's correction grid resumes it —
-hours later, if need be).
-Every task catches into `FailWithReason`, which writes one of the
-taxonomy codes, never a stack trace.
+- Human correction (the UI's correction grid resumes it — hours later, if need be).
+Every task catches into `FailWithReason`, which writes one of the taxonomy codes, never a stack trace.

 ```mermaid
 stateDiagram-v2